-For instructions on how to use the PFiddlesoft Frameworks, including sample code, read or download our Assistive Application Programming Guide for Mac OS X, a detailed PDF document.
-The Programming Guide is also included in both framework bundles along with detailed framework references.
-Download the source code for our free Event Taps Testbench developer utility in the form of an Xcode 3.2 project file, to serve as example code showing how to use the PFEventTaps framework.
+For instructions on how to use the PFiddlesoft Frameworks, including sample code, read or download our Assistive Application Programming Guide for OS X, a detailed PDF document of almost 50 pages.
+The Programming Guide is also included in both downloadable framework disk images along with detailed framework references.
+Download the SimpleScreenReader source code for example code showing how to use the PFAssistive Framework.
+Download the source code for our free Event Taps Testbench developer utility for example code showing how to use the PFEventTaps framework.
 If you have questions that aren't answered in the documentation or on this website, send email to us at firstname.lastname@example.org.

 A Note on Security Issues Presented by Assistive Applications

 Assistive applications give computer users with disabilities full access to the power and benefits of modern computer hardware and software.
 An assistive application running on OS X uses Apple's Accessibility and Quartz Event Taps APIs to enable the user to explore, monitor and control the computer, including other running applications, using accessibility features built into the system without requiring a mouse, a keyboard or other conventional input devices.

 Assistive applications serve an important public purpose, promoted by the requirements of Section 508 of the Workforce Investment Act of 1998 regarding access to electronic and information technology for persons with disabilities.
 Compliance with Section 508 is a prerequisite for sale of computer and other products to the federal government and to many state agencies and educational institutions.